m21ark/ltw/README.md

 - [x] Image Carousel for Restaurants & Plates
 - [x] Search plate category inside Restaurant Page

+Deployment of the website can be found in [TastyEats](http://tastyeats.xyz)

 ## Credentials

 We have 3 kinds of users: Customer, Owner, Courier.